Jerry Perenchio: Perenchio Artists/Chartwell Artists

-After the break-up of MCA, Perenchio started Perenchio Artists with a partner in 1963.
+After the break-up of MCA, Perenchio started Perenchio Artists with partner Fred Dale in 1963.
 Its roster of clients included Andy Williams, Johnny Mathis, Henry Mancini, José Feliciano, Glen Campbell, Sergio Mendes, the Kingston Trio, and the Righteous Brothers, among others, many of whom followed Perenchio from MCA.
-He eventually merged with the Hugh French Agency to form Chartwell Artists, which represented actors, directors, writers, musicians and singers.
+He eventually merged with the Hugh French Agency to form Chartwell Artists, which represented actors, directors, writers, musicians, and singers.
 Perenchio's focus remained on live entertainment.

 In 1969, while in London with Henry Mancini, Perenchio was introduced to Elton John, who had just recorded his first album.
 By the following summer, in August, 1970, Perenchio brought John from London to Los Angeles and rented out the Troubadour club in Hollywood for two weeks to showcase John's talent.
 Word got out after the first performance and John became an overnight sensation, launching his career in the United States.

+Chartwell Artists grew to be the fifth-largest talent agency in the world, with such notable clients as Campbell, John, Feliciano, Mancino, Mathis, Mendes, Richard Burton, Elizabeth Taylor, Jane Fonda, Marlon Brando, Donovan, Rod Taylor, and Michael Landon.

-Chartwell Artists grew to be the fifth-largest talent agency in the world.
-It was sold to International Creative Management (ICM) in 1972 when Perenchio decided to leave the agency business.
+Perenchio sold Chartwell in 1971 to Marvin Josephson's International Famous Agency when Perenchio decided to leave the agency business.

 Sports promotion

-In March 1971 Perenchio promoted the Fight of the Century at Madison Square Garden that brought together two unbeaten world heavyweight boxing champions, Muhammad Ali and Joe Frazier.
+In March 1971, Perenchio promoted the Fight of the Century at Madison Square Garden that brought together two unbeaten world heavyweight boxing champions, Muhammad Ali and Joe Frazier.
 Each fighter was guaranteed $2.5 million for the fight.
 The event blended sports with spectacle and glamorized boxing, in part because the sold-out crowd at the Garden included celebrities and politicians.
 Perenchio enlisted concert promoters to help sell 1.5 million closed-circuit tickets throughout the United States, and sold the rights in over 100 countries.
 Two years later, in September 1973, he promoted the Battle of the Sexes tennis match between Billie Jean King and Bobby Riggs that took place at the Houston Astrodome.
 It was the largest live audience (30,472) for any tennis match ever, and was the highest rated broadcast for that year when it was televised during prime-time on ABC.